 Office Numbers: Ware: 01920 484784 Watford: 01923 803440 Stevenage: 01438 310165

 PACE is a charity run by and for the LGBT community, with all staff and volunteers identifying as LGBT.
-We provide one to one counselling services from our offices in London, groups for gay and bisexual men in North London and Soho, and will soon be launching a national online support service.
-Counselling appointments are available weekdays and evenings.
+We provide one to one counseling services from our offices in London, groups for gay and bisexual men in North London and Soho, and will soon be launching a national online support service.
+Counseling appointments are available weekdays and evenings.
 Groups and workshops run in evenings and at weekends.

 wide membership and is a member of Age UK’s “Speaking Up For Our Age”

 national network of Forums for older people.
 Membership is free to anyone

 who considers themselves to be ageing with HIV.
 If you are interested please